Cholesterol and Your Heart: Where Do We Stand?

 What Is Cholesterol?

-- Element that helps create many hormones including estrogen, progesterone, and testosterone.
+- Backbone of many hormones including estrogen, progesterone, and testosterone

 Where Does Cholesterol Come From?